-- 1. For each topic, does the Planning Commission generally support the potential amendment?
-If a "bolder option" is noted, does the Planning Commission think staff should proceed with that amendment? - 2.
-Are there variations on the potential amendments noted that the Planning Commission would like to see explored? - 3.
+- 1. For each topic, does the HCC generally support the potential amendment?
+If a "bolder option" is noted, does the HCC prefer that option? - 2.
+Are there variations on the potential amendments noted that the HCC would like to see explored? - 3.
 Is additional information necessary prior to providing direction on a topic? - 4.
-Are there any additional topics that the Planning Commission would like to see explored?
+Are there any additional topics that the HCC would like to see explored?

-Following the meeting on June 13, staff will refine the potential amendments and prepare draft amendments to the KZC and KMC for the Planning Commission to consider at a future meeting.
+Following the meeting on July 22, staff will refine the potential amendments based on direction from HCC and from the PC at its meeting in June.
+Staff will prepare draft amendments to the KZC and KMC to be considered at a future meeting.
 A public hearing on the proposed amendments will be scheduled later in the fall.
-Staff will also present the ADU concepts to the Houghton Community Council and the Planning and Economic Development Committee.